gurditsingh/hydeout/_posts/test.md

 ## Spark Memory Management

  - Spark is an in-memory processing engine spark takes data in-memory and process it.
- - Allocation and usage of the memory plays a vital role in your spark application. suppose you write a good spark application but you haven't provide aand
+ - Allocation and usage of the memory plays a vital role in your spark application. suppose you write a good spark application but you haven't provide and allocate the required memory to your application.
+The application may got delayed or failed due to OOM.
+ - E